Badi School Panama

 Recently in its continued collaboration and following providing many educational seminars to Panama’s Ministry of Education Curriculum Directors, the Ministry issued an “edict” to replace the standard course on “Religion," to the more inclusive Badi School’s Virtues/Moral Education program in more than 3,100 public schools and 300 private schools, impacting 950,000 students!

-Badi School will provide the Curricular Structure and the guidelines to be used by different schools by age and grade according to their social reality, economic situation, regional culture, and knowledge.
+Badi School provides the curricular structure and the guidelines to be used by different schools by age and grade according to their social reality, economic situation, regional culture, and knowledge.

 Badi School considers this to be their finest contribution to their country.

-- Engage 200 students in the art program
+- 200 students engaged in the art program and 12 students trained in clarinet

 Updates